-- 1. Explain the US legal system and rulemaking process - Describe social background or landmark cases that led to the establishment of major US Food Laws and Regulations. - 3.
+- 1. Explain the US legal system and rulemaking process - 2.
+Describe social background or landmark cases that led to the establishment of major US Food Laws and Regulations. - 3.
 Distinguish the function and role of US government agencies that are responsible food regulations and enforcement - 4.
 Describe the requirements of food labeling and nutrition labeling. - 5.
 Explain when food product(s) can be deemed adulterated with examples - 6.
-Compare major US food safety regulations and describe regulatory requirements under each food safety regulations. - 7.
-Discuss current issues in US food regulation and evaluate legislative efforts to solve those issues.
+Compare major US food safety regulations and describe regulatory requirements under each food safety regulations.